ceexpother-ce/ce-crm/docs/ce-express/overview.md

 # CE Express Overview

-CE Express is a web-based radio network planning and optimisation application built on ArcGIS Enterprise.
+CE Express is a web-based radio network planning and optimisation tool built on ArcGIS Enterprise.

 ## What is CE Express?